greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_LANGUAGE.html.md

 `CREATE LANGUAGE` registers a new procedural language with a Greenplum database.
 Subsequently, functions and procedures can be defined in this new language.

-**Note:** Procedural languages for Greenplum Database have been made into "extensions," and should therefore be installed with [CREATE EXTENSION](CREATE_EXTENSION.html), not `CREATE LANGUAGE`.
+> **Note** Procedural languages for Greenplum Database have been made into "extensions," and should therefore be installed with [CREATE EXTENSION](CREATE_EXTENSION.html), not `CREATE LANGUAGE`.
 Using `CREATE LANGUAGE` directly should be restricted to extension installation scripts.
 If you have a "bare" language in your database, perhaps as a result of an upgrade, you can convert it to an extension using `CREATE EXTENSION <langname> FROM unpackaged`.

 `CREATE LANGUAGE` effectively associates the language name with handler function\(s\) that are responsible for executing functions written in the language.